-At FRONTLINE, we are dreaming big about the new ways we can tell visual stories on-air and online, and we are always looking for creative thinkers with a passion for investigative and accountability journalism to join our team.
+At FRONTLINE, we are dreaming big about the new ways we can tell stories, and we are always looking for creative thinkers with a passion for investigative and accountability journalism to join our team.

 We work out of WGBH Educational Foundation in Boston, the public media powerhouse, home to 11 public television services, three public radio services, and a number of national television productions, including NOVA, Masterpiece, American Experience and others.